SaintGimp/GenesisEngine/README.markdown

 # What is it?

 GenesisEngine allows you to create and explore procedurally-generated planetary systems, from ground level all the way out into space.
 At the moment there's no larger purpose other than to wander around in a virtual world.
+It's written in C# with the XNA framework.

 Mostly, this is a personal project that I'm using to experiment with new software development techniques and maybe learn something about procedural terrain generation and rendering along the way.
 This project is NOT intended to be some kind of best-practices reference for, well, anything.
 Some stuff is well-written and some stuff is terrible.
 Over time I hope to improve the terrible stuff and add more good stuff.
 I'd be happy to receive constructive feedback.